Chinese railway worker history comes to life in new Canadian children's book

 The 68-page colour book just came out in early March and the Montreal-based actor/writer is feeling relieved and a little reticent.
 The book was almost two decades in the making.

 "I waited it out," Chiang said.
 "I had the idea back in the 1990s but this book by Paul Yee [Ghost Train, 1996] had just come out and won the Governor General's award.
-No publisher was interested in another Chinese railroad children's book.
-But that one was just pictures."
+No publisher was interested in another Chinese railroad children's book."

 Chiang's book concerns a teenage boy who ventures to Canada's West to build the transcontinental railway through the Rockies.
 There are disasters, encounters with wild animals and friendships that mark Sing's journey.
 The book is based on the stories told to Chiang by Ike Sing when he was in his 80s, before he passed away in 2003.
 The stories were about Ike's life and that of his father, Chen.